Joshua's Installation as Head of the Nation

 Joshua would have found the strength of the Canaanites intimidating for two reasons.
 First, because they threatened the safety and success of his armies.
 Second, because they put his counsel of many years ago to the test.
 He had urged Israel to enter the land, saying confidently that they would triumph over the Canaanites.
 Now, to demonstrate that his counsel had been the wiser, he must lead Israel to victory over them.
 To remove this cause of anxiety, God promised that no foe could stand against Joshua (v.
 5).

 - Joshua rightly felt dependent on God for success.
 Yet with this sense of his own need for God’s help, he doubtless also had a fear that God might abandon him.
 After all, God had once before threatened to remove His presence from the nation.
 While Moses was receiving the law on Mt.
-Sinai, the people had made a golden calf and had worshiped it with sensual rites after the manner of pagan religion.
+Sinai, the people made a golden calf and worshiped it with sensual rites after the manner of pagan religion.
 In His anger, God directed Moses to continue leading the people into Canaan, but He would not accompany them.
-Rather, He would send an angel before them.
-He said, “I will not go up in the midst of thee; for thou art a stiffnecked people: lest I consume thee in the way” (Ex.
+Rather, He would send an angel to serve as their guide.
+He said, "I will not go up in the midst of thee; for thou art a stiffnecked people: lest I consume thee in the way" (Exod.
 33:3).
 When Moses pleaded with Him not to remove His presence, the Lord relented.
-Yet now, years later, perhaps Joshua was wondering whether the waywardness of the people would again drive the Lord to exasperation, with the result that He would require Joshua to lead the nation alone, without His aid.
-But the Lord assured Joshua that He would never withdraw His presence from Israel so long as Joshua led them.
-He said, “I will not fail thee, nor forsake thee” (v.
+Yet now, years later, Joshua was perhaps worried that the people might still become so wayward that the Lord would break fellowship with them.
+But the Lord relieved this fear by promising that He would never depart from Israel so long as Joshua stood as their leader.
+He assured Joshua, "I will not fail thee, nor forsake thee" (v.
 5).

 © 2007, 2012 Stanley Edgar Rickard (Ed Rickard, the author).
 All rights reserved.